 Or, until WordPress finds out I’m back.

-In which case, you’ll likely be spared the irreversible damage done to the retinas that read this exhaustive (less than informative) blog.
+In which case, you’ll likely be spared irreversible damage to your retinas from read this (less than informative) blog.

 So, here goes nothing—but most of you already knew that.

-Now it’s an acknowledged fact—take my word for it I haven’t done the research yet—that Marc Anthony while he laid dying (having fallen on his sword) yelled out to Cleopatra…
+Now it’s an acknowledged fact—take my word for it because I haven’t done the research yet—that Marc Anthony, while he laid dying having fallen on his sword, yelled out to Cleopatra…

 It’s true—if you don’t do any empirical research.

 This deeply puzzled Cleopatra because she’d always assumed Anthony was covered by Blue Cross.

 Then Cleopatra was bitten by a couple of asps.

 That’s when she decided that she wanted to utter a few famous last words of her own— thereby upstaging the ever-theatrical Mark Anthony.
 And so she screamed—to no one in particular…

 Cleopatra’s last words were thought to have been lost to all of history.
 Until one day, the great film adventurer and archaeologist, Indiana Jones, excavated her last words from one of her tomb’s bathroom walls where they had sat—scribbled in permanent marker—for centuries.